fp-ts/core/docs/modules/Function.ts.md

 ## flip

-Flips the arguments of a curried function.
+Reverses the order of arguments for a curried function.

 **Signature**